by BREE BROADIE

 I began “arting”, as I say, from the time I first held a pencil.
 My natural tendency is toward the technical arts, something the very technically skilled Selah High School art teacher, Mr. Pace, saw right away.

-Pace was fond of creating what sells: something with meaning for the target audience.
 Then it hit me: if a pictures are meaningful, and words are meaningful, a picture made out of words would hold even more meaning!

 It was time to get experimenting!
 My first “Word of Art” taught me that the words you use matter and that people will attempt to read them.
 The next showed me how meaningful placement can be.
 By the third I’d discovered the straight lines of writing that remain dominant in my technique.

 I graduated from Selah in 2010.
 I’d discovered that ink, though not my favorite messy medium, and micrography were my niche.
 In 2013 I married a Prosser native and joined the amazing community where I joined the Farmer’s Market and started displaying my art, growing my portfolio and volunteering my services where I could.